byumak01/Bugmann2011/README.md

 Dependencies:

-Python
+-Python
-brian2
+-brian2
-brian2tools
+-brian2tools

-You can create a virtual environment to install brian2 and brian2tools.
+-You can create a virtual environment to install brian2 and brian2tools.
-Commands:
+-Commands to install necessary packages to environment:

 pip install brian2
 pip install brian2tools